-Dr. Quandt's ABL team uses EEG and other psychophysiological measures to investigate the neural substrates of action as applied to visual language and visual learning.
-Topics include the role of experience in learning new actions, self-other body representations, and the role of mirroring systems in signed languages.
+Dr. Quandt's ABL team uses EEG and other psychophysiological measures to investigate the neural substrates of action, gesture, sign language, and communication.
+Topics include experience-dependent neuroplasticity, visual perception, and the application of learning sciences to educational technology development.

 Dr. Quandt earned a Ph.D. in Psychology at Temple University in 2013, concentrating in Brain and Cognitive Sciences.
 She conducted doctoral work in Dr. Peter Marshall's lab at Temple.
 Her graduate work examined alpha and beta EEG rhythms to investigate how varying experiences with action might affect neural activity during subsequent action observation.

-During her postdoctoral fellowship at the University of Pennsylvania, while working with Dr. Anjan Chatterjee, Dr. Quandt investigated how visual perception and sensorimotor systems interact, particularly with regard to action processing.
-She used univariate and multivariate functional neuroimaging (MVPA) to look more closely at how and where representations of action might exist in the brain.
+During her postdoctoral fellowship at the University of Pennsylvania, while working with Dr. Anjan Chatterjee, Dr. Quandt investigated how visual perception and sensorimotor systems interact, particularly concerning action processing.
+She used univariate and multivariate functional neuroimaging (MVPA) to examine how and where action representations might exist in the brain.
 She also studied the relations between action language (e.g., verbs) and perception.